-This is an alphabetical list of similar projects and open source software with a short description.
+This is a continuously-updated, alphabetical list of projects similar to Epitome and open source software with a short description.
 If your project is not listed, please send us a message with your project’s website and description through our contact page.

 Condorcet – A PHP library providing Condorcet and multiple others methods, like Schulze, Copeland, Minimax, Kemeny-Young, Ranked Pairs.

-CryptoBallot – CryptoBallot is a secure election server daemon that does the grunt work to secure online voting for your web or mobile application.
+CryptoBallot – A secure election server daemon that does the grunt work to secure online voting for your web or mobile application.

-E-Vote – E-Vote is an open source system for secure, trusted, anonymous, and verifiable voting online.
+E-Vote – An open source system for secure, trusted, anonymous, and verifiable voting online.

-GPGVote – GPGVote is a web-based e-voting system, based on PGP encryption.
+GPGVote – A web-based e-voting system, based on PGP encryption.

-OpenRCV – Software for tallying ranked-choice voting elections like IRV and STV.
+OpenRCV – Software for tallying ranked-choice voting elections like instant-runoff voting and single transferable vote.

 Secret ballot – C/Linux server-client pubkey secret verifiable voting system.

-Solon – a software project for organising elections.
+Solon – A software project for organizing elections.
 It includes a program to create the lists of candidates, a program to do the actual voting, and a program to count votes.

-Vocal Democracy – The Vocal Democracy Project is focused on the development of a phone-based voting system to be used in elections.
+Vocal Democracy – This project is focused on the development of a phone-based voting system to be used in elections.
 The goal is to provide a reliable, intuitive and highly secure voting mechanism for voters with visual impairments and other disabilities.